 I hope you’ve found this article on why you should move to Mexico in 2017 to be helpful.
 For more on how to structure an international business or create an asset protection trust in preparation for the move, please contact me at firstname.lastname@example.org or call us at (619) 550-2743.
 We will be happy to help you plan your adventure.

-For more information on living, working, investing, retiring and moving to Mexico please visit EscapeArtist Mexico.
+And for more information on living, working, investing, retiring and moving to Mexico please visit EscapeArtist Mexico.